32-Year-Old Outfielder – Free Agent

 Emilio Bonifacio Contract Information:

-Signed a minor league contract with the Cubs in August of 2015.
+Signed a minor-league contract with the Diamondbacks in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Emilio Bonifacio – simply subscribe now.